vieirasre/emotional-sequence-disinformation/README.md

 | df_all_emoticon_seq_list_filtrado1_com_virgula | Filtered emotion sequences prepared for training. |
 | dados_emocoes_divididos.npz | Encoded and padded sequences used as input for deep learning models. |

-> Note: Data files are not included due to licensing and size restrictions.
-The notebooks reproduce all processed outputs from the raw data when available.
+> Note: Only the first dataset will be available in the data/ folder.
+All subsequent datasets are automatically generated through the notebooks provided in the notebooks/ directory.

 ---